Ola-Yusuf/Ola-Yusuf/README.md

 # Hi,
-### am OLATUNDE Yusuf O. :male_sign:
+### My name is OLATUNDE Yusuf O. :male_sign:
-Learning programming to switch career form academics to software development.
+Am learning programming to switch career form academics to software development.

+3 years of freelancing experience with series of project.

+Proficient in Laravel and current open to work.

 ### Here are some of the things am working on 👋